ithaka/constellate-notebooks/_sources/book/intro.md

-Demonstrating Jupyter Book
+Polaris: A Guide to Teaching and Learning Text Analysis
 ============================

-This is a short demonstration Jupyter Book, intended to explore the features of Jupyter Book for an Open Educational Repository for text analysis.
+Welcome to *Polaris: A Guide to Teaching and Learning Text Analysis*.
+This website is a [Jupyter Book](https://jupyterbook.org) intended to help teachers (and aspiring teachers) of text analysis.